pablojimeno/code-rails/chapter_3_rails_resources/as_an_employer,_i_want_to_see_a_custom_blog_so_that_i_know_this_developer_has_good_communication_skills,_is_an_expert_in_their_field,_and_demonstrates_technical_expertise.md

 # As an employer, I want to see a custom blog so that I know this developer has good communication skills, is an expert in their field, and demonstrates technical expertise

 Describe the behavior with a spec.
-Go write a spec file for this storynow.
+Go write a spec file for this story now.

 After you've tried do create your own spec from scratch, check out the hidden hints.